zee467/Hng-Projects/Project-2/readme.md

 pip install -r requirements.txt

 Running the API
-To run the API locally, use the following command: python app.py
+To run the API locally, use any of the following commands: python app.py or flask run(use this when your project folder has a Flask env file with configuration variables.)

 The API will start running on http://localhost:5000.